 A brash, Berlin-dialect cabaret star whose openly lesbian-themed songs became an anthem for Weimar-era sexual liberation.

-Claire Waldoff was the throaty, rebellious voice of pre-Nazi Berlin.
-Emerging from the city's vibrant cabaret scene in the 1910s, she rejected the frilly, sentimental style of her contemporaries.
-With a rough-hewn voice, a blunt blonde haircut, and a penchant for men's suits, she sang in the unmistakable dialect of the Berlin streets—witty, sarcastic, and politically sharp.
-Her songs, often co-written with her lifelong partner, the writer Olga von Roeder, celebrated working-class life and, most daringly, explored lesbian themes and relationships with a boldness unheard of at the time.
-Performing in legendary venues like the 'Kabarett der Komiker,' she became a cult figure, adored by a diverse audience that included artists, intellectuals, and the city's LGBTQ community.
-The rise of the Nazis in 1933 brutally ended her career; her 'degenerate' art was banned, and she was forced into internal exile.
-Waldoff's legacy is that of a cultural pioneer who gave voice to marginalized identities in the brief, dazzling window of Weimar creativity.
+Claire Waldoff sang in the unmistakable dialect of Berlin streets—witty, sarcastic, and politically sharp.
+Born in 1884, she emerged from the city's vibrant cabaret scene in the 1910s, rejecting the frilly, sentimental style of her contemporaries.
+With a rough-hewn voice, a blunt blonde haircut, and a penchant for men's suits, she performed in venues like the 'Kabarett der Komiker.'
+Her songs, often co-written with her lifelong partner Olga von Roeder, celebrated working-class life and explored lesbian themes with boldness.
+The Nazis banned her 'degenerate' art in 1933, forcing her into internal exile.
+Waldoff died in 1957, a cultural pioneer who gave voice to marginalized identities in Weimar creativity.

 1883–1900